Advances and Challenges in Solar Flare Prediction: A Review: Data and Evaluation Metrics

 \subsection{Boucheron Dataset}

-Boucheron et al. (2023) created a publicly available solar flare prediction dataset (hereafter referred to as the "Boucheron dataset")\cite{boucheron2023solar}.The dataset is derived from line-of-sight (LoS) magnetograms of the solar photosphere, captured by the SDO/HMI.
-Covering the period from May 1, 2010, to December 31, 2018, the dataset is divided into three distinct subsets.
+In recent years, several solar flare prediction datasets have been released to support data-driven forecasting studies, based on different observational products and labeling strategies \cite{roy2025suryabenchbenchmarkdatasetadvancing,2025AMS...10553692G,boucheron2023solar,TheHMIConsortium,DVN/EBCFKM_2020}.
+These datasets vary in terms of data modalities, temporal coverage, and target definitions, reflecting the diversity of approaches in the flare prediction community.
+Among these efforts, Boucheron et al. (2023) created a publicly available solar flare prediction dataset (hereafter referred to as the "Boucheron dataset")\cite{boucheron2023solar}.The dataset is derived from line-of-sight (LoS) magnetograms of the solar photosphere, taken by the SDO/HMI.
+Covering the period from May 1, 2010, to December 31, 2018, the dataset consists of three distinct components: the Full Dataset, the Preprocessed Full-Resolution Dataset, and the Preprocessed Low-Resolution Dataset, which are provided to support different modeling and computational requirements.
 The flare labels in the dataset encompass flare intensities (e.g., "C1.0," "M1.0," "X1.0") as well as non-flare events, which are labeled as "0," with a 24-hour prediction window.
-The occurrence time of a flare is defined by its peak intensity.
+In the dataset, the occurrence of a flare within the 24-hour prediction window is identified by its GOES peak time, which is adopted as a practical temporal reference for labeling purposes.

-\quad a) Full Dataset (.fits format): Contains 1,372,004 HMI magnetograms, covering 1,655 solar active regions (AR11064-AR12731).
-The image size is \(600 \times 600\) pixels, and the total dataset size is approximately 537 GB.
+\quad a) Full Dataset (.fits format): This dataset contains 1,372,004 HMI active-region magnetograms extracted from 1,655 solar active regions (AR11064–AR12731).
+All images have a uniform spatial resolution of \(600 \times 600\) pixels.
+No restrictions are imposed on the heliographic latitude or longitude of the active regions.
+The total dataset size is approximately 537 GB.

-\quad b) Preprocessed Full-Resolution Dataset (.fits format): Includes 950,047 HMI magnetograms from 1,570 solar active regions, each with a size of \(600 \times 600\) pixels.
-The data are limited to a latitude and longitude range of ±60°, excluding any Not-a-Number (NaN) pixels.
-This dataset includes flare intensity labels (for flares greater than class C1.0) occurring within the subsequent 24 hours, along with a set of 29-dimensional magnetic physical parameters for each magnetogram.
+\quad b) Preprocessed Full-Resolution Dataset (.fits format): This subset is derived from the Full Dataset through additional quality-control and preprocessing steps.
+It includes 950,047 HMI active-region magnetograms from 1,570 solar active regions, each with a spatial resolution of \(600 \times 600\) pixels.
+Only magnetograms whose active regions are located within a heliographic latitude and longitude range of ±60° are retained.
+Images containing Not-a-Number (NaN) pixels—corresponding to regions outside the visible solar disk in the FITS data—are excluded, as such cases typically occur when active regions approach the solar limb.

+In addition to the magnetogram images, this dataset provides flare labels indicating whether a flare of class C1.0 or higher occurs within the subsequent 24 hours, as well as a set of 29-dimensional magnetic physical parameters for each magnetogram.
+These parameters consist of 7 magnetic gradient features, 13 polarity inversion line–related features, 5 wavelet-based features, and 4 magnetic flux–related features.
 The total dataset size is approximately 375 GB.